Food and Drink in the North

 Ian Jones, Food and Drink Editor

 So join us as we dive headfirst into the best places to eat and drink in this, the greatest of UK regions.
-Think of your taste buds and start planning your next four weeks around this month’s food and drink guide to Manchester and the North.
+Start the year as you mean to go on, and get planning the next few weeks around this month’s food and drink guide to Manchester and the North.

 Our top picks